cloud-agnost/agnost-website/docs/introduction/key-features.md

 Developers can customize backend environments with ease using Agnost.
-From setting up MySQL, PostgreSQL, MongoDB, and Redis databases to configuring RabbitMQ and Kafka message brokers, and even implementing cronjobs and real-time features, Agnost consolidates all essential components into one unified platform.
+From setting up MySQL, PostgreSQL, MongoDB, and Redis databases to configuring RabbitMQ message brokers, and even implementing cronjobs and real-time features, Agnost consolidates all essential components into one unified platform.
 This streamlined approach empowers developers to fine-tune their environments and optimize their applications efficiently.